Brandon Pfaadt: Professional career

 That year, the Diamondbacks made the postseason and Pfaadt was tabbed to start five games.
 He started Game 1 of the Wild Card Series versus the Milwaukee Brewers and allowed three runs (all earned) in 2.2 innings of work, although the Diamondbacks later won.
 In the four games Pfaadt started as Arizona made their way to the NL pennant, he didn't receive a decision in any of them and had just one start that lasted longer than four innings (Game 3 of the NLCS) but Arizona didn't lose any of the games.
 He was then tabbed to start Game 3 of the 2023 World Series against the Texas Rangers, where he gave up three runs on 5.1 innings pitched as the Rangers won 3-1 and Pfaadt received the loss.
 In total, Pfaadt pitched 22 total innings in the postseason and allowed eight total runs with 26 strikeouts and 5 walks.

 On March 28, 2025, Pfaadt and the Diamondbacks agreed to a five-year contract extension worth $45 million.
 On May 31, Pfaadt allowed eight runs on six hits and two hit batters, failing to record an out against the Washington Nationals, who scored 10 runs in the first inning.
 His performance was criticized as a "yes-hitter" in the press, as the opposing team was allowed to accomplish a feat that had not happened since 1948.
+On September 17, Pfaadt allowed no runs and one hit over nine innings, despite the Diamondbacks losing 5–1 in 11 innings to the Giants.
+Pfaadt's game score was 91, the highest for any start of his career.

+After starting the 2026 season with a 5.92 ERA, Pfaadt was sent back down to Triple-A Reno.
+He was recalled on June 30, and began a huge mid-season resurgence, having an ERA of 1.32 over his next 8 starts, not allowing a single earned run between July 23 and August 14.

+Personal life

+Pfaadt and his wife, Ali, were married in November 2024 in Louisville.